Concerned about your battery system's safety? Book a safety assessment

 Australian Standard AS/NZS 5139 governs residential battery energy storage system installation.
 If your battery was installed before 2020, it may not meet current requirements for DC isolation switches, ventilation clearances, fire separation, labelling, and overcurrent protection.
 Ares Energy performs a full compliance assessment and carries out only the upgrades your system actually requires.

 Non-compliant installations can void your battery manufacturer's warranty entirely.
-Most major brands, including Tesla Powerwall 3, Sungrow SBR, and Alpha-ESS, require installation to Australian standards by a CEC approved installer as a warranty condition.
+Most major brands, including Tesla Powerwall 3, Sungrow SBR, and Alpha-ESS, require installation to Australian standards by a SAA approved installer as a warranty condition.
 A non-compliant system may also void your home insurance coverage in the event of a fire or electrical incident.

 Eligible Synergy customers can access up to $5,000 rebate plus a $10,000 interest-free loan under the WA Residential Battery Scheme for batteries installed from 1 July 2025.
-The battery must be installed to AS/NZS 5139 standard by a CEC approved installer and must be enrolled in an approved VPP program.
+The battery must be installed to AS/NZS 5139 standard by a SAA approved installer and must be enrolled in an approved VPP program.
 Non-compliant systems cannot participate.

 Yes.
 VPP participation is a mandatory condition of the WA Residential Battery Scheme.
 For VPP enrolment, your battery system must be AS/NZS 5139 compliant.
 Ares Energy can bring your existing system up to the required standard and guide you through the VPP enrolment and rebate application process.